cdapio/cdap/docs/loom-docs/source/rest/hardware.rst

    * - Parameter
      - Description
    * - name
-     - Specifies the name to be assigned to the provider that is being configured.
+     - Specifies the name to be assigned to the hardware type that is being created.
 Should have only alphanumeric, dash(-), dot(.) & underscore(_)
    * - description
-     - Provides a description for the provider type.
+     - Provides a description for the hardware type.
-   * - providertype
-     - Specifies the type of provider and it has to be one of the configured and available types.
-   * - provisioner
+   * - providermap
-     - Specifies the configuration that will be used by the provisioners.
-Currently, it's been specified as map of map of strings.
+     - Provider map is map of providers and equivalent flavor type for current hardware type being configured.
+       It's currently a map of map.

 HTTP Responses
 ^^^^^^^^^^^^^^